LucasHasting/Applied-Statistics-Project/README.md

 ## Program-Overview

-[subnetting.py](https://github.com/LucasHasting/IP-Subnet-Calculator/blob/main/subnetting.py): contains the main driver of the program and is what needs to be executed.
-[functions_and_constants.py](https://github.com/LucasHasting/IP-Subnet-Calculator/blob/main/functions_and_constants.py): contains the constants used in both programs and the functions used in subnetting.py
+[Project.R](https://github.com/LucasHasting/Applied-Statistics-Project/blob/main/Project.R): contains the R script used in the paper.